Sessional staff essentials

 All academic assessment conforms to RMIT assessment policies and processes.

 If students are unable to complete any piece of assessment by the due date they are required to apply for ‘an extension of time’ or ‘special consideration’.
 Equitable assessment arrangements can also be made.
 Please refer to adjustments to assessment for forms and details.

 Your School may also have agreed guidelines and penalties for late assessment without approved extension – please ask your Course Coordinator for details or advice.

-Using the teacher tools like Turnitin and Grademark in the Learning Hub (Blackboard) for your course is one way to ensure that student submissions, marked work, grades and grading comments are held on secure RMIT servers.
+Using the teacher tools like Turnitin in Canvas for your course is one way to ensure that student submissions, marked work, grades and grading comments are held on secure RMIT servers.

 - Ensure you do not mark the work of anyone known to you on a personal level and that arrangements are made through the course coordinator for another teacher/tutor to mark the work.

 - Arrange for failed assessments to be second marked by the course coordinator.